 The popularity of the gauge chart is indisputable.
 It’s a combination chart: a doughnut that displays the zones, and a pie chart indicates the actual value.
 Not only is it used by Excel PowerBI but leading BI providers too.
 When you look at the above visualizations, it is clear why it is so widely used.

-When we talk about key performance indicators, the use of gauge charts is essential.
-In today’s tutorial, we show you the making of the gauge chart with the use of Excel.
+When we talk about key performance indicators, gauge charts are essential.
+In today’s tutorial, we show you the making of the gauge chart using Excel.
 Furthermore, we’ll assess the pros and cons.
 Finally, we provide you with chart templates free to download.

 What is a gauge chart?

 The concept of the gauge charts can be taken back to the dashboards of the cars.
 How easy is it to read the current speed?
 Probably this is why one other name for the chart is the speedometer.
 This is how the gauge chart developed.
 They needed a solution that provided immediate feedback about the actual status of the indicators.

 These days a CEO doesn’t have the time to examine reports lengthily.
 So a solution was needed that gives the feedback ASAP.
 “A” or “B,” “yes or no” is that simple.
 We decide and, if necessary, intervene.

 After this introduction, let’s see the most important part of the article and create our chart.
 After that, we’ll talk about every little detail in the next chapter.
 The gauge chart is a key element of the dashboard; we can even call it the industry standard.

 How to create a Gauge chart in Excel?